jfcloutier/karma_agency/notes/agency/beliefs.md

 The mind of an agent is an evolving hierarchy of cognition actors (CA).
 Each CA is a separate process always trying to make sense of what it observes in order to cause the agent to act in ways that are hopefully beneficial.

-A CA observes its umwelt (by definition).
+A CA, by definition, observes its umwelt (via predictions and prediction errors).
 The umwelt is composed of lower-level CAs.
 The CAs and their umwelts form a hierarchy.

 Observations in a given time frame are considered synchronous, as are the beliefs derived in the time frame.